TwinVLA: Data-Efficient Bimanual Manipulation with Twin Single-Arm Vision-Language-Action Models: Experiments

 \textbf{Environment.} For real-world experiments, we use a dual-arm robot, Anubis~\citep{anubis2025}, as shown in \Cref{fig:eval:real}.
 Anubis has two $6$ DoF arms with parallel-jaw grippers.
 The robot is equipped with two wrist-mounted cameras and a single ego-centric view camera.

-\textbf{Tasks.} We design three long-horizon tabletop manipulation tasks which requires careful coordination and accurate motions: \texttt{carrot to bag}, \texttt{brush to dustpan}, and \texttt{take towel off}.
+\textbf{Tasks.} We design five long-horizon tabletop manipulation tasks, which require careful coordination and accurate motions: \texttt{Fold towel}, \texttt{Extract hexkey}, \texttt{Carrot to bag}, \texttt{Brush to dustpan}, and \texttt{Take towel off}, and one task set, \texttt{Put X into pot}.
 We collect $50$ episodes for each task using absolute EEF control.
-We fine-tune all methods for each task, and evaluate them with $20$ rollouts per task.
+Each method is fine-tuned for each task and evaluated with $20$ rollouts.

-\textbf{Results.} As presented in \Cref{fig:real-results}, our model, TwinVLA, significantly outperforms its direct competitor, RDT-1B.
-This result is particularly noteworthy given that TwinVLA was pretrained on a substantially smaller single-arm dataset (0.5M vs. RDT-1B's 1.4M) with far less computational cost, demonstrating the data efficiency of our approach.
-The comparatively low performance of DP further underscores the critical importance of pretraining.
-Among all methods, $\pi_0$ ultimately demonstrated the best overall performance.
+\textbf{Results.} As presented in \Cref{fig:real-results}, our model, TwinVLA, significantly outperforms RDT-1B.
+This achievement is remarkable considering the data disparity: TwinVLA is pretrained on just $\sim$800h of single-arm data, in contrast to RDT-1B's usage of a $\sim$2,400h dataset mixed with bimanual trajectories, which highlights the data efficiency of our approach.
+While DP's low performance confirms the necessity of pretraining, $\pi_0$ achieved the highest overall performance with significantly higher costs.